Bhoothakkannadi

 Bhoothakkannadi (English:Magnifying glass) is a 1997 Malayalam psychological drama film written and directed by A. K. Lohithadas in his directorial debut.
-It tells the story of Vidyadharan (Mammootty), a clocksmith, and his inability to deal with the harsh realities of his life.
+It tells the story of Vidyadharan (Mammootty), a clockmaker, and his inability to deal with the harsh realities of life.
 This was Lohithadas's first movie as a director.
 Despite being a box office failure, the movie was critically acclaimed and is often regarded as a classic in Malayalam cinema.
 Lohithadas won the Indira Gandhi Award for Best Debut Film of a Director at the National Film Awards.
 It won the Kerala State Film Award for Best Film in 1997.
 The film won two Filmfare Awards South.
+Lohithadas also won the Padmarajan Award for his script.